The Sacramento Bee

 Research head Peter Kim told analysts during a daylong business briefing that Merck has two experimental drugs that could transform patient care.
 One, called anacetrapib, is in final-stage testing for hardening of the arteries.
 The other, known only as MK-8931, is in early testing for Alzheimer’s disease.

 One wonders if the new and approved Gardasil will be contamination free?
-If that si teh case we need to be buying yup contaminated vials of Gardasil to find out how the hell they destroyed our adolescent boys and girls lives….SV
+If that is the case we need to be buying up contaminated vials of Gardasil to find out how they destroyed our adolescent boys and girls lives….SV